 Steven Gellman is a quintessential folk singer-songwriter with "insightful original songs and homespun stories [that] provide a soul-warming folk rock respite in a busy, chilly world."
 (Donn B. Murphy, The National Theater) His songs tell stories of everyday life wrapped in notes that will have you humming along in a style that Billboard Magazine has described as "intensely sensitive and impressively intelligent at the same time.”

 “Gellman’s sensitive songcraft incorporates simple but evocative slice-of-life imagery, homespun folk warmth, keen pop instincts, and crisp, first-rate musicianship.”
 (Taylor Guitars) Never has this been more true than on Cold Harbor, Gellman’s 9th indie release.
 In his first album of all new, all original songs since 1997’s Photobook, Gellman digs deep into his own struggles exploring the intersection of depression, anxiety, and identity.
-This new concept album, covering themes that are common to many, but often left unspoken, will be released on May 14, 2021.
+This new concept album, covering themes that are common to many, but often left unspoken, was released on May 14, 2021 and is now a finalist for best folk album and best folk song (The Ocean) in the 2022 Wammie Awards.

 Gellman has traveled near and far to perform at renowned acoustic music venues throughout the United States and Canada including the Birchmere in Alexandria, the Ark in Ann Arbor, the Blue Bird Café in Nashville, the Tin Angel in Philadelphia and Club Passim in Boston.
 In Washington, DC, he has performed at the venerated National Theatre and the most sought after venue of all, The White House.
 Steven has had the honor to open shows for Dar Williams, Cheryl Wheeler, Richie Havens, Richard Shindell and Al Stewart among others.